 We continue to strengthen our vertically integrated structure from concept of idea, to engineering, to manufacturing, to retail and logistics.
-On the manufacturing side, our objective is to maintain strong manufacturing capabilities in North America, which we believe is a long-term competitive advantage that will allow us to advance our objectives of maintaining short order times, exceptional quality and improving capacity to ship custom made to order items more quickly, which in turn will allow us to grow our business.
-In September 2015, the Company announced the planned doubling of its upholstery manufacturing facility in Mexico.
-The expansion has begun and is expected to be completed within the next two years.
+We intend to maintain strong manufacturing capabilities in North America, which we believe is a long-term competitive advantage that will allow us to advance our objectives of maintaining fast order delivery, exceptional quality and improving capacity to ship stocked and custom made-to-order items more quickly, which in turn will allow us to grow our business.